EarlyHemisphere/HK.AbsRadBeamWallLimiter/README.md

 # HK.AbsRadBeamWallLimiter

-Limits the Absolute Radiance beam wall to occur once every six attacks.
+Limits the Absolute Radiance beam wall to occur once every six attacks, which a balanced way of keeping it at its natural limit.